 Makela's main tools are the ones you'd expect, like Cinema 4D, Photoshop, and Illustrator, but he also dabbles in ZBrush and After Effects.
 Procreate is the go-to for all his digital illustrations.
 When asked if he uses pre-designed models (raw models like cars or TVs), the 25-year-old is pretty up-front about doing so.
 "A lot of artists would probably get to this question and lie, but I think if you do a lot of 3D art, it's pretty obvious that models are your friend," he tells The Creators Project.
 "I try and do all original stuff, but for the sake of time—and how quick the music industry works—it would be a huge crippling factor to model everything from scratch because of how long it takes."

 Animation was the obvious next step.
-Makela, as an animator for Sus Boy, created the visuals for DJ Mustard and RL Grime in the Sahara Tent at Coachella this year.
-He also worked for Sus on the recently completed tour visuals for A$AP Rocky.
+Makela, alongside Sus Boy, created the visuals for DJ Mustard and RL Grime in the Sahara Tent at Coachella this year.
+The duo also just wrapped up tour visuals for A$AP Rocky.
 But Makela's already got his eyes set on even bigger things: "My next dream would be doing visuals for a dome venue.
 Creating and rendering all original content in 360 degrees would be my ultimate dream project."

 Check out more of his work below: